Shaping Sparse Rewards in Reinforcement Learning: A Semi-supervised Approach: Related Work

 \section{Related Work}

-{There are different reward shaping methods for different objectives: }Count-based methods \citep{Choi2018ContingencyAwareEI, Ostrovski2017CountBasedEW, Bellemare2016UnifyingCE} incentivize agents based on the rarity of states, while curiosity-driven exploration methods reward the agent's exploratory behavior.
-ICM \citet{Pathak2017CuriosityDrivenEB} also pursues rarity, but operationalizes it by defining curiosity as the error in the agent's ability to predict the consequences of its own actions in a visual feature space.
-This curiosity signal serves as an intrinsic reward, driving the agent to explore novel states. \citet{andrychowicz2017hindsight} propose Hindsight Experience Replay (HER) that enables learning from failures by treating unachieved goals as alternative goals for experience replay.
+Sparse reward is a common challenge in RL.
+In addition to reward shaping, curriculum learning and hierarchical reinforcement learning are also effective approaches to addressing this issue.
+Curriculum learning structures training data through a progressive sequence, transitioning the agent from elementary to increasingly intricate tasks.
+Recent research \cite{SayarIOK24} introduces a mechanism that generates adaptive learning objectives without domain expertise, promoting efficient learning in complex environments.
+Hierarchical reinforcement learning addresses the issue by decomposing a complex RL problem into subproblems, deploying specialized agents to manage distinct tiers of decision-making. \cite{BukharinLHZ25} propose a hierarchical reward modeling framework, which streamlines reward design by leveraging structural hierarchies or surrogate feedback to automatically evaluate trajectories and train reward models.

-{Approaches using supervised learning for reward shaping don't rely on specific objectives.} The study \citep{Kumar2019RewardConditionedP} employs \textit{supervised learning} techniques, viewing non-expert trajectories collected from sub-optimal policies as optimal supervision to do the reward shaping. \citet{Memarian2021SelfSupervisedOR} leverage self-supervised methods to extract signals from trajectories while simultaneously updating the policy.
+Our work seeks to leverage reward shaping, which relies on densifying the reward function and therefore mitigate challenges in exploration or credit assignment induced by sparse rewards.
+There are different reward shaping methods for different objectives: Count-based methods \cite{Choi2018ContingencyAwareEI,Ostrovski2017CountBasedEW,Bellemare2016UnifyingCE} incentivize agents based on the rarity of states, while curiosity-driven exploration methods reward the agent's exploratory behavior.
+ICM \cite{Pathak2017CuriosityDrivenEB} also pursues rarity, but operationalizes it by defining curiosity as the error in the agent's ability to predict the consequences of its own actions in a visual feature space.
+This curiosity signal serves as an intrinsic reward, driving the agent to explore novel states. \cite{andrychowicz2017hindsight} propose Hindsight Experience Replay (HER) that enables learning from failures by treating unachieved goals as alternative goals for experience replay.
+Approaches using supervised learning for reward shaping don't rely on specific objectives.
+The study \cite{Kumar2019RewardConditionedP} employs \textit{supervised learning} techniques, viewing non-expert trajectories collected from sub-optimal policies as optimal supervision to do the reward shaping. \cite{Memarian2021SelfSupervisedOR} leverage self-supervised methods to extract signals from trajectories while simultaneously updating the policy.